 It is the Women’s World Cup and the Lionesses have reached the quarter-finals, leaving fans across the country building with anticipation to see the team bring the World Cup home.
 England supporters will be desperate to watch the upcoming games as their hopes of glory come within touching distance.

 However, due to the time difference, some games will be played during working hours in the UK.
 So, for fans longing to see the Lionesses’ journey while at work, what options do they have?

-Hannah Parsons, Principal Associate Solicitor at DAS Law, tells you what you need to know…
+Simon Roberts, Solicitor at DAS Law, tells employees and employers what they need to know…

 Am I allowed to watch the World Cup during working hours?